I feel overwhelmed some days.

 Sometimes I struggle with this.
 Like I simply can’t do enough…can’t be enough.

-Some days it seems impossible to be a good mom, a good wife, a good employee, a good cook, a good housekeeper, a good friend, a good writer, and a “good” person all at the same time…oh, and all while remembering “self-care.”
+Some days it seems impossible to be a good mom, a good wife, a good employee, a good cook, a good homemaker, a good friend, a good writer, and a “good” person all at the same time…oh, and all while remembering “self-care.”

 As I’ve sat here, overwhelmed and frustrated, it’s occurred to me that perhaps my problem is not that I’m not good at all of these things.
 Perhaps, the problem is I’m not “good enough” for my perfection-seeking self.
 And though I try not to chase it because I’ve realized the futility and absurdity of it, striving for perfection is something I continually have to guard my heart against.